 Travelers like these should purchase adventure travel insurance:

-Travelers on organized adventure tours – in many cases, tour operators will require proof of travel insurance at the start of the trip and they’ll expel you without it.
+Travelers on organized adventure tours – tour operators may require proof of travel insurance at the start of the trip.

-Individual and experienced adventure travelers – no matter how experienced you are at your preferred activity, accidents and illnesses can happen anywhere and without travel insurance coverage for adventure activities, none of the coverages will be available to you on your trip.
+Individual and experienced adventure travelers – no matter how experienced you are at your preferred activity, accidents and illnesses can happen.
+Without travel insurance coverage for adventure activities, none of the coverages will be available to you on your trip.

-Newbies on a learning adventure – even if you’ve joined a trip so you can learn a new skill, it’s important to have the right coverage for the activity.
+Newbies on a learning adventure – Joined a trip to learn a new skill?
+It’s important to have coverage for the activity.
 Without it, all your coverage will be invalidated.

 When should you buy your travel insurance?

 Purchase your policy just after making your first trip payment.
-In some situations, this timing is important because some benefits:
+In some situations, this timing is important for some benefits like:

 pre-existing medical condition waivers,